canarybit/cc-docs/docs/inspector.md

 In attestation report a claim is a name:value pair.
 Claims contains specific values related to the attested TEE.
 These elements are associated with the TEE’s hardware and software components which is known as the Trusted-Compute Base (TCB).
 The software component collects evidence from the TEE and package it as a report.

 ## GPU Attestation
-Inspector has support for remote attestaion of NVIDIA H100 GPU TEE.
+Inspector has support for remote attestation of NVIDIA H100 GPU TEE.
 The concept of a GPU in TEE is relatively new and enhances the capabilities of a traditional CPU TEE.
 There are many reosurce intensive applications including AI and amchine learning that require the performance boost provided by GPU hardware acceleration.
 Many AI models and parameters usually include sensitive data and a confidential GPU offers a secure environment for these workloads, ensuring protection against unauthorized access or tampering.

 The GPU itself does not constitute a full TEE for confidential computing and it depends on a confidential CPU TEE.
 The CPU TEE provides the necessary measurements and attestations to establish trust in the GPU.
 The CPU TEE securely transfers information to the GPU via a fully encrypted channel.
 The GPU and the confidential VM exchange keys to create a secure, encrypted communication channel.
 Currently there are three specific CPUs that can be used to enable confidential compute with NVIDIA’s H100:
 * Intel CPUs with support of Trusted Domain eXtensions (TDX)